-The illegal exploitation of the world's wild flora and fauna is a serious and growing problem in all parts of the world, negatively impacting economic and social development, security and governance.
-Wildlife and Forest Crime (WLFC) has all the hallmarks of transnational organized crime and frequently involves other forms of serious crime such as fraud, money laundering, and corruption.
+The illegal exploitation of the world's flora and fauna is a serious and growing problem globally, negatively impacting economic and social development, security and governance.
+Wildlife and forest crime has all the hallmarks of transnational organized crime and frequently involves other forms of serious crime such as fraud, money laundering and corruption.

 Transnational organized criminal networks are moving poached or illegally harvested wildlife using a variety of smuggling techniques, often by means of existing infrastructures and well-developed routes used for the trafficking of drugs, people, weapons, counterfeit goods and other forms of contraband.
 All links in this trafficking chain are facilitated by varying levels of corruption - both in the public and private sectors.

-Yet in spite of all the negative impacts, WLFC continues to be viewed as being outside 'mainstream crime' by many in the law enforcement community, Governments and the public.
+Yet in spite of all the negative impacts, wildlife and forest crime continues to be viewed as being outside 'main-stream crime' by many in the law enforcement community, governments and the public.
 Despite the transnational and organized nature of this illicit trade, the response varies significantly from one region to another.
 Successful investigations and prosecutions are few, an indication of the low priority often given to this issue.
-When addressing corruption linked to WLFC, efforts are haphazard, if any.
+When addressing corruption linked to wildlife and forest crime, efforts are haphazard, if any.

-Everyone is aware that corruption plays a major role in facilitating every aspect of this crime.
+It is widely recognised that corruption facilitates every aspect of this crime.
 It is now the moment to complement the host of law enforcement, prosecutorial and demand reduction efforts by preventing corruption in the wildlife and timber sector.

+WILDLIFE CRIME

-WILDLIFE CRIME Prevention preserves the future
+Prevention preserves the future